This document describes the current stable version of Celery (3.1). For development docs, go here.

-The SQS transport is unstable in many areas and there are several issues open.
-Sadly we don’t have the resources or funds required to improve the situation, so we’re looking for contributors and partners willing to help.
+The SQLAlchemy transport is unstable in many areas and there are several issues open.
+Unfortunately we don’t have the resources or funds required to improve the situation, so we’re looking for contributors and partners willing to help.

 Celery needs to know the location of your database, which should be the usual SQLAlchemy connection string, but with ‘sqla+’ prepended to it: